 What’s the Difference Between Gel and Acrylic Nails?

-Get an insider look into how your favorite nail tech will apply this professional system by reading the blog below.
+- Get an insider look into how your favorite nail tech will apply this professional system by reading the blog below.
+READ THE BLOG

-Who is meant for?
-Those who love creative effects, nail art, and self-expression with long-lasting and durable color.
+- Who is meant for?
+Those who love creative effects, nail art, and self-expression with long-lasting and durable colors.

 Want to try it?
 Ask your salon for OPI GelColor – available in 140+ iconic shades.